LevProg/python-public-API/README.md

 # python-public-API
 ## This repository is a public API for solving the problem of the final of the AIIJC competition.
 ## The task is to create an AI for the classification of traffic signs, the 'model' file is a ready trained model and the prediction is done in 'PublicAPI.py'.
+## The API itself is written in Python using the Flask framework
 ## The API should receive an image of a road turn sign as input (it can consist of several signs) and send the name of the signs from left to right.
 ![alt text](https://github.com/LevProg/python-public-API/blob/main/post-get.png?raw=true)
 ## We will use our own computer as a server and ngrok as a proxy.